NivedhaSiva/PowerBi_Uber-Data-Analytics-Dashboard/README.md

 This project transformed complex ride booking data into clear, actionable insights on **customer behavior, driver performance, and revenue optimization**.

 ---
+## 🚀 Getting Started
+1. Clone this repository
+2. Load the dataset into Power BI or your preferred tool
+3. Use the schema and insights above to design dashboards or run analytics queries

 ### 👩‍💻 Author
 Nivedha Sivakumar